-A lively and engaging tribute to a great American songwriter
+A lively and engaging tribute to a great American songwriter says BWW's critic

 Few American composers have been as influential as Stephen Sondheim, who passed away in 2021 at the age of 91.
-His large catalogue, with subjects and settings that vary from a modern single man navigating social relationships among his married friends to a murderous pie-shop keeper in Victorian London, to an amalgam of fairy tales, his widely performed and much beloved around the world.
+His large catalogue, with subjects and settings that vary from a modern single man navigating social relationships among his married friends to a murderous pie-shop keeper in Victorian London, to an amalgam of fairy tales, is widely performed and much beloved around the world.
 The Falls Church-based company Creative Cauldron is presenting a revue tribute to Sondheim, featuring numerous songs from his works.

 Margie Jervis' creative set includes a tree that appears to be carved out of a guitar fretboard, a starlit sky, and a white backdrop with black musical notation.
-It provides a colorful canvas for the ensemble-Kiana King, Molly Rumberger, Sumie Yotsukura, Ricky Drummond, Katie McManus, Trenton mcKenzie Beavers, Ben Ribler, and Erin Grandfield-to perform.
+It provides a colorful canvas for the ensemble-Kiana King, Molly Rumberger, Sumie Yotsukura, Ricky Drummond, Katie McManus, Trenton McKenzie Beavers, Ben Ribler, and Erin Grandfield-to perform.
 Jervis also designed the imaginative costumes worn by the performers.

 The revue lacks a central, unifying narrative, but the performances, both solos and duets, do appear to flow organically from the preceding songs' themes and situations.
 Some highlights: Rumberger brings hilariously nervous energy to her performance of "Getting Married Today" from Company, rushing into the audience as she sings.
 Katie McManus' emotional powerhouse performance of "Could I Leave You" from Follies brought sustained applause.
 Granfield and Yotsukura collaborate charmingly on "Everyday a Little Death" from A Little Night Music.
 I was a bit dissapointed that the revue did not include arguably Sondheim's most famous song, "Send in the Clowns," from A Little Night Music.
 I expect any memebr of the ensemble could have performed it brilliantly.